-When Bezos pitched the idea of an online bookstore to his parents, they replied with a question,“what’s an internet?”
+When Bezos pitched his parents about the idea of an online bookstore to his parents, they replied with a question,“what’s an internet?”
 We’re sharing this with you to showcase the fact that the very foundation of Amazon was based on innovation, far ahead its time.
 They do not shy away from inventions.
-Alternately, they don't shy away from pulling out of ventures that do not live up to their expectation.
+Alternately, they don’t shy away from pulling out of ventures that do not live up to their expectation.

 1) Amazon Go

 What is the most annoying thing about shopping in stores?
 The dreaded waiting line.
 Amazon strived to solve this problem with Amazon Go, a digital store opened on January 22, 2018, in Seattle.
 Consumers just have to show their Amazon Go app at the shop’s entry and every product they buy is added to the account.
 You say ingenious, we say Amazon.

 This invention has become synonymous with digital reading.
 The Kindle devices enable users to browse, buy, download, and read e-books, newspapers, magazines and other digital media via wireless networking to the Kindle Store.
 It’s environment and bibliophilic centric marketing strategy made Kindle a household name.
 In fact, the first Kindle batch sold out in less than 6 hours.
 Do we need to say more?